Thesis project - ADS

 Graduation procedure

-In order to graduate by the end of the academic year, the deadline for the final grades to be entered is in mid-August (typically around the 15th).
+In order to graduate by the end of the academic year, the Osiris Case of the thesis has to be completed by mid-July.

 The Student Desk at Student Affairs keeps track of the student’s study progress in Osiris.
 When Osiris indicates that a student has completed all the required elements of their degree, their dossier is forwarded to the Board of Examiners.
 The Board of Examiners then checks whether the student meets all examination requirements for graduating (and if applicable, whether they can receive the judicium cum laude).
 Following the Board's approval the student will receive their graduation date via email (UU-account).
 The graduation ceremony, an official ceremony during which the student will receive their diploma, will take place at a later date.